Phyllis George, female sportscasting pioneer, dies at 70

 None of it stopped her.

-George was a friend of minister Norman Vincent Peale and a devout believer in his best-selling philosophy of positive thinking, George credits that approach for launching a defining career she didn’t expect — one that saw her range into an astonishing variety of ventures and roles, in media, the film industry, food and beauty products, and as the glamorous first lady of the bluegrass state.
+George was a friend of minister Norman Vincent Peale and a devout believer in his best-selling philosophy of positive thinking.
+George credited that approach for launching a defining career she didn’t expect — one that saw her range into an astonishing variety of ventures and roles, in media, the film industry, food and beauty products, and as the glamorous first lady of the bluegrass state.

 “Saying yes to yourself opens up opportunities that can take you anywhere,” George wrote.
 “Having a mentor in your life who says yes to you is also key.
 Appreciate your mentors when you’re starting out.
 And later, always give credit to the people who were there with you at the beginning.”